Don't wait for the flu to strike—shield yourself and your family! Stay ahead, stay healthy, get the flu shot early!

 - Discussing potential side effects: While the flu vaccine is generally safe, it’s important to be aware of potential side effects or adverse reactions that might occur after vaccination.
 This can also include understanding the risks of not getting vaccinated.

-- Know the vaccine: Talking to a doctor can help clarify what the vaccine does, how it works, and why it’s recommended to get one every year.
-Our physicians can also determine whether the flu vaccine is recommended for you.
+- Know the vaccine: Talking to a doctor can help clarify what the flu vaccines do, how they work, and why it’s recommended to get one every year.
+Our physicians can also determine whether the flu vaccination is recommended for you.

 - Pediatric checkup: Babies and children (between 6 months and 14 years old) must visit a pediatrician for flu shots.
 Our pediatricians assess the child's general health before vaccination to make sure it is safe and provide tailored advice on vaccinations.
 A well-child checkup is a perfect opportunity to have this done.